Iméra – Institute for Advanced Study

 Sample excerpt [jump around to hear different gene expressions sonified]…

-A sonification that uses spatial transcriptomic data to map gene expression in tumor microenvironment to representative musical sounds.
+A spatial transcriptomics sonification, mapping gene expression in tumor microenvironment to representative musical sounds.

 This research-creation project came about thanks to Marie-Dominique Franco (Director of Operations, Institut Cancer et Immunologie), who first introduced and encouraged me to explore this research area.